 Big, tall and bright

 This same, simple harvesting process took place at all of the Hudson River’s ice houses, the lion’s share located between Catskill and Albany — well beyond the reach of saltwater from the Atlantic Ocean’s incoming tides.
 The bigger operations utilized moving belts and steam-powered elevators to convey the blocks inside the ice house and hoist them to upper floors; smaller businesses relied on muscle power.

-The wood-framed ice houses, up to 6 stories tall and painted a bright white to reflect the sun’s intense rays during the summer, held varying numbers of blocks.
+The wood-framed ice houses, up to six stories tall and painted a bright white to reflect the sun’s intense rays during the summer, held varying numbers of blocks.
 The Mulford ice house at Falling Waters Preserve stored about 10,000 pounds.
-Big as a football field, the Scott ice house at Little Nutten Hook held 5 times as much.
+Big as a football field, the Scott ice house at Little Nutten Hook held five times as much.
 The ice houses were so large and ubiquitous that sailors in heavy fog could plot a safe course by sounding a bell or horn and listening for echoes from the buildings.
 Surrounding them were an array of ancillary structures, including tool houses, horse barns and a power house to drive the conveyer or elevator systems.